gdcc/python-dvuploader/README.md

 When uploading multiple tabular files, you might encounter a `500` error and a `OptimisticLockException` upon the file registration step.
 This has been discussed in https://github.com/IQSS/dataverse/issues/11265 and is due to the fact that intermediate locks prevent the file registration step from completing.

 A workaround is to set the `tabIngest` flag to `False` for all files that are to be uploaded.
-This will cause the files to be uploaded in the native format of the dataverse instance and avoid the intermediate locks.
+This will cause the files not be ingested but will avoid the intermediate locks.

 ```python
 dv.File(filepath="hallo.csv", tab_ingest=False)